damienfamed75/quirk/README.md

 ## Using quirk

-Here is a quick example of using a quirk client.
+Here is a quick example of using a quirk client to insert a single node.

 ```go
 package main